 Macmillan can help you save money on your will with a legal professional you can trust.

-There are two ways you can own something jointly with one or more other people.
+There are two ways you can own something jointly with one or more people.
 You can own it as:

 Joint bank and savings accounts are always owned as joint tenants.
 A simple way to ensure that your partner would have immediate access to cash for day-to-day living if you died is to transfer some money into a joint account now.

-There may be inheritance tax to pay on an estate.
-But everyone has a tax-free allowance of £325,00 (this amount is frozen until April 2015).
-If your estate and any taxable gifts made in the last seven years (see below) are worth less than £325,000, there is no tax on it at all.
-There is also no tax on anything you leave to:
+There may be Inheritance Tax to pay on an estate, but there is a tax-free threshold (also called ‘nil rate band’) of £325,000.
+This means that £325,000 of anyone’s estate can be inherited tax-free (this amount is frozen until April 2018).
+If your estate and any taxable gifts made in the last seven years are worth less than £325,000 all together, there is no tax on it at all.

 If your estate is worth more than £325,000, you may want to look at ways you can make gifts in your lifetime and arrange your will in order to reduce any tax bill.

-Making lifetime gifts can reduce the value of your estate when you die, which reduces the inheritance tax on it.
+Making lifetime gifts can reduce the value of your estate when you die, which reduces the Inheritance Tax on it.
 Lifetime gifts that are tax-free include: